bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

 \end{table*}

 \subsubsection{Gannagian Tsanek}
-    Fungal kin that are members of the tribes in Drejek which surround tekatsae.
+    Fungal kin that are members of the tribes in Drejek which surround Tek.
-    Like their mold kin brothers, they have a very strong sense of community and devotion to their groups, the sovereigns and the tekatsae tree.
+    Like their mold kin brothers, they have a very strong sense of community and devotion to their groups, the sovereigns and the Tek tree.
     They are the spiritual leaders of the different groups, and focus on coordinating the tribes and communicating with the sovereigns.

     \subparagraph{Ability Score Increase} You focused much of life in study, and your Wisdom score increases by 1.